 When it comes to machinery, maintaining it properly can be even more important than buying the most high-tech equipment.
 You can’t entrust this job to just anyone because mistakes can cause costly breakdowns and, worse still, injuries and fatalities.

-Thorough knowledge of the right type of machinery, practical experience with it, and the ability to follow instructions are essential for a good industrial maintenance technician.
+Thorough knowledge of the right type of machinery, practical experience with it, and the ability to understand instructions is essential for a good industrial maintenance technician.

 There is a need for industrial maintenance technicians wherever machines are built, repaired, or maintained.
 Organizations typically hire them for manufacturing environments in critical industries such as construction, energy, and utilities.